Colors poster

 The inciting incident occurs at 15 minutes when A major gang shooting occurs at a birthday party, killing multiple people including children.
 The stakes escalate dramatically, and the pressure mounts on CRASH to respond.
 McGavin's aggressive instincts clash with Hodges' measured approach..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to McGavin makes the choice to embrace more aggressive tactics despite Hodges' warnings.
+This reveals the protagonist's commitment to McGavin makes the choice to embrace more aggressive tactics despite Hodges' warnings.
 During a confrontation with Rocket and his crew, McGavin's volatility nearly causes a riot.
 He crosses into a more dangerous approach to policing., moving from reaction to action.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Hodges is shot and killed during a routine traffic stop by a gang member.
 The mentor dies, leaving McGavin alone to process everything Hodges tried to teach him.
 The "whiff of death" is literal—the voice of wisdom is silenced., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.